GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 ## Training

-First, tubes.pl is consulted (i.e. imported), to load all the parameters for Aleph and the definition of the predicates to be used to build rules/theories.
+First, tubes.pl is consulted (i.e. imported), to load all the parameters for Aleph, the definition of the predicates to be used to build rules/theories.
 This source file imports the aleph module.
 ```
 consult('tubes.pl').
 ```

-Then, the training set is imported:
+Then, the training set is imported.
+This file contains the positive and negative examples for training:
 ```
 consult('training_set.pl').
 ```